The small and relaxed Azura Selous is set on the bank of the Ruaha River.

 At the heart of Azura is a large infinity pool overlooking the river – perfect to escape the heat of the day, with plenty of loungers and shady areas on the surrounding wooden decking.

-Sandy walkways lead to Azura’s eight tented rooms, which are well spaced out, so feel quite private and secluded.
+Sandy walkways lead to Azura’s twelve tented rooms, which are well spaced out, so feel quite private and secluded.
 With over 90m2 of inside space, and an additional 40m2 of outside decking, these rooms are vast.
 Although tented, they are permanent, with stone floors that help to keep them cool during the hot months, and air conditioning near the bed (albeit from 7.00-11.00pm only), as well as a fan.

 Adjoining the bedroom is a stone-built dressing room, which can be curtained off, and has space for luggage and hanging clothes.
 This in turn leads to the bathroom, which has the luxury of very spacious inside and outside showers – the latter with water cascading over a piece of slate rock, like a waterfall.
 You’ll also find a flushing toilet and twin sinks with views out to the river, and a small mirror.
 Some toiletries, such as shampoo and body wash, are provided.